dnanexus/dx-streaming-upload/README.md

 ```
 crontab -l
 ```
-This should provide an output to -
+This should provide an output such as -
 ```
 #Ansible: DNAnexus monitor runs (debug)
 * * * * * flock -w 5 /var/lock/dnanexus_uploader.lock bash -ex -c 'source /opt/dx-toolkit/environment; PATH=/opt/dnanexus-upload-agent:$PATH; python /opt/dnanexus/scripts/monitor_runs.py -c ~/dnanexus/config/monitor_runs.config -p project-XXXXX -d /PROD/NGS_DATA/MY_ILLUMINA_MACHINE/DATE/NVSQ-RUN_ID       -v > ~/monitor.log 2>&1' > ~/dx-stream_cron.log 2>&1
 ```
 #### Check status of the upload
-The upload process is logged using these files - `~/dx-stream_cron.log` is the first log file to monitor to see if the appropriate scripts are being launched `~/monitor.log` is log contains the additional information about the upload process
+The upload process is logged using these files -
+`~/dx-stream_cron.log` is the first log file to monitor to see if the appropriate scripts are being launched
+`~/monitor.log` is log contains the additional information about the upload process
 ## License
 Apache